m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Accelerator (DAX)

-  - **What is**: Amazon DynamoDB Accelerator (DAX) is an in-memory cache for DynamoDB.
+  - **Definition**: Amazon DynamoDB Accelerator (DAX) is an in-memory cache for DynamoDB.
 It is designed to improve the performance of read-intensive DynamoDB workloads by providing low-latency access to frequently accessed items.

   - **In-Memory Cache**: DAX stores frequently accessed items from DynamoDB in an in-memory cache.
 This reduces the need to read data from the underlying DynamoDB table, resulting